1985 MOVE bombing: Aftermath

 In 1996, a federal jury ordered the city to pay a $1.5 million civil suit judgment to survivor Ramona Africa and relatives of two people killed in the bombing.
 The jury had found that the city used excessive force and violated the members' constitutional protections against unreasonable search and seizure.
 Ramona was awarded $500,000 for the pain, suffering and physical harm suffered in the fire.

 In 2005, federal judge Clarence Charles Newcomer presided over a civil trial brought by residents seeking damages for having been displaced by the widespread destruction following the 1985 police bombing of MOVE.
 A jury decided that the City of Philadelphia should pay them $12.83 million.

 In 2013, the documentary film Let the Fire Burn introduced the history of the MOVE bombing to a wider audience.

+The opera We Shall Not Be Moved (2017), with music by Daniel Bernard Roumain, lyrics by Marc Bamuthi Joseph and choreography by Bill T. Jones, reflects on the tragedy.

 In November 2020, the Philadelphia City Council approved a resolution to formally apologize for the MOVE bombing.
-On May 8th, 2025, the Philadelphia City Council approved a resolution declaring May 13th as "a day of reflection and remembrance" in honor of the victims.
+On May 8, 2025, the Philadelphia City Council approved a resolution declaring May 13 as "a day of reflection and remembrance" in honor of the victims.